Cloud-CV/EvalAI/docs/source/faq(developers).md

 We use Django Rest Framework for writing and providing REST APIs.
 It's permission and serializers have helped write a maintainable codebase.

-##### RabbitMQ
+##### AWS Simple Queue Service (SQS)

-We currently use RabbitMQ for queueing submission messages which are then later on processed by a Python worker.
+We currently use AWS SQS for queueing submission messages which are then later on processed by a Python worker.

 ##### PostgreSQL